TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Heap Execution_Pool_Size => 16g * (0.5) = 8g
 Max_Off_Heap_Storage_pool_Size => 16g * 0.9 = 14.4 ( 0.9 System default)
 ```

+## Memory Settings , Points to note
+* When you intend to use row tables:  According to your row table size requirements configure heap size.
+Row tables in SnappyData does not use off-heap memory for now.
+* When you intend to read write parquet & csv :  Parquet and CSV read write are memory consuming activities ,and they still use heap memory to do so.
+Hence provision sufficient heap memory to do so.
+* When most of your data reside in column tables: Use off-heap memory, as they are faster and put less pressure on garbage collection threads.
+* When configuring eviction : The tables are evicted to disk( TODO After SNAP-1947) by default.
+This impacts performance to some degree and hence it is recommended to size your VM before you begin.